Schema Therapy for Christians

 UNRELENTING STANDARDS: The underlying belief that you must strive to meet very high internalized standards of behavior and performance, usually to avoid criticism.
 Typically results in feelings of pressure or difficulty slowing down; and a hypercritical nature toward oneself and others.
 Must involve significant impairment in: pleasure, relaxation, health, self-esteem, sense of accomplishment, or satisfying relationships.
 Present as:

-- 1. perfectionism: inordinate attention to detail, or an underestimate of how good your own performance is relative to the norm; 2. rigid rules and “shoulds” in many areas of life; or 3. preoccupation with time and efficiency, so that more can be accomplished.
+2. rigid rules and “shoulds” in many areas of life; or 3. preoccupation with time and efficiency, so that more can be accomplished.

 ADMIRATION/RECOGNITION-SEEKING: Excessive emphasis on gaining approval, recognition, or attention from other people, or fitting in at the expense of developing a secure and true sense of self.
 Your sense of esteem is dependent primarily on the reactions of others, rather than on your own natural inclinations.
 Sometimes includes an overemphasis on status, appearance, social acceptance, money, or achievement as means of gaining approval, admiration, or attention (not primarily for power or control).
 Frequently results in major life decisions that are inauthentic or unsatisfying, or in hypersensitivity to rejection.